anxndsgn/stable-diffusion-webui/README.md

 This script will then automatically download the required files, back up the original v1_inference.yaml file and replace it with the version needed to start our [taiyi model](https://huggingface.co/IDEA-CCNL/Taiyi-Stable-Diffusion-1B-Chinese-v0.1 ).
 After all the progress is done, the web-ui service will be started on port 12345.

-After that, you can run the following command to to start the web-ui service
+You can run the following command to start the web-ui service.

 ```
 python launch.py --ckpt local_path/Taiyi-Stable-Diffusion-1B-Chinese-EN-v0.1.ckpt --listen --port 12345